SBU-BMI/pyradiomicsLoader/README.md

   xxxxxxxxxxx20-multires.tif,Rutgers:Lung,20,xxxxxxxxxxx20

+Step 5: edit radiomics_features_selected.txt if necessary

+cd /data/folder and open radiomics_features_selected.txt file ,
+then change yes to no if you don't want to load that pyradiomics feature to database.
+Default sets to yes for all 25 pyradiomics features

-Step 5: run command to load pyradiomics
+Step 6: run command to load pyradiomics

   docker exec quip-radiomicsloader loadPyradiomics --src radiomics_results --collectionname collectionname --user username --passwd password